Geometric and Quantum Kernel Methods for Predicting Skeletal Muscle Outcomes in chronic obstructive pulmonary disease: Materials and Methods

-For each target, we exclude all outcome columns from the predictor set to avoid target leakage.

 All learning problems are posed as supervised regression.
-In addition, we report \emph{screening-style classification metrics} (receiver-operating characteristic area under the curve, F1-score, precision, recall) by thresholding the continuous target into a binary label (``low'' vs.\ ``not-low''); this is described in Section~\ref{subsec:metrics}.
+In addition, we report a screening-style Receiver-Operating Characteristic Area Under the Curve (ROC-AUC) by thresholding the continuous target into a binary label (``low'' vs.\ ``not-low''); this is described in Section~\ref{subsec:metrics}.